awslabs/aws-sdlc-controltower-extension/README.md

 | tox.ini | Configured file for Tox.
 Tox is a command-line driven automated testing tool for Python, based on the use of virtualenv. |

 ## Pre-requisite Steps:
-- Control Tower must be turned on in Management Account [link to AWS Doc](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html)
+- Control Tower must be turned on in Management Account [Link to AWS Doc](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html)
+- Install the Serverless Application Model CLI (SAM) [Link to AWS Doc](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 - Ensure you have AWS CLI and Console access to the AWS Management Account.
 Please read disclaimer.

 ### ** DISCLAIMER **